CVE-2020-35891

 02 // Vulnerability Mechanism

-Step 1: Initialization: A compact::Vec is initialized with a specific capacity and populated with data.
+Step 1: Initialization: A compact::Vec is initialized within a Rust program, potentially storing data.

-Step 3: Memory Corruption: Due to the logic error, the remove() function attempts to deallocate the same memory region twice.
-This corrupts the heap.
+Step 3: Double Free: The remove() function incorrectly frees the same memory region twice.
+This corrupts the heap and potentially overwrites other data.

 03 // Deep Technical Analysis